dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression.md

 Compression algorithms are subject to a tradeoff between compression speed and the effectiveness of the compression. *Effectiveness* in this context refers to the size of the output after compression.
 The smallest size is achieved by the optimal compression.

-The headers involved in requesting, sending, caching, and receiving compressed content are described in the table below.
+The headers involved in requesting, sending, caching, and receiving compressed content are described in the following table.

 | Header             | Role |
 | ------------------ | ---- |